You are here

 At the heart of Results Matter is a developmentally appropriate assessment that provides valid, meaningful, and representative information about young children.
-Early childhood care and education providers who participate in the Results Matter program use assessment systems such as GOLD® by Teaching Strategies to assess learning and development in all major areas of development and learning.
+Early childhood care and education providers who participate in the Results Matter program use assessment systems such as GOLD® by Teaching Strategies and COR Advantage by HighScope to assess learning and development in all major areas of development and learning.
 Through the authentic assessment strategies of ongoing observation, portfolio documentation, and completion of developmental checklists, educators identify and plan for the instructional needs of young children in their care throughout the year.

 Authentic assessment is:

 - Developmentally Appropriate – uses assessment tools that considered by the scientific and professional community to be valid, reliable, and appropriate for young children

 - Ongoing – educators observe, document, and monitor the progress of children throughout the year

 - Naturalistic – occurs in children’s everyday routines with familiar people, places, and things